 Department of Homeland Security Teams up with Cyber Companies

 Today, 11 federal government agencies and more than 60 private sector communications and information technology companies share critical communications information and advice with the U.S. Department of Homeland Security.
 The collaboration supports the national security and emergency preparedness communications mission of the Department of Homeland Security’s Cybersecurity and Infrastructure Security Agency (CISA).

-The CISA is the Department of Homeland Security’s focal point for sharing cyber threat indicators and information.
-Another responsibility of the CISA is to provide tools, services and programs to reduce and mitigate the risk of catastrophic consequences stemming from cyber-attacks.
+The CISA is the Department of Homeland Security’s focal point for sharing cyberthreat indicators and information.
+Another responsibility of the CISA is to provide tools, services and programs to reduce and mitigate the risk of catastrophic consequences from cyberattacks.

-“By bringing together all levels of government, the private sector, international partners and the public, CISA strengthens the resilience of our nation’s critical infrastructure,” said Jeanette Manfra, assistant director for Cybersecurity at CISA in the Department of Homeland Security, in a U.S. House hearing on September 10, 2019.
-The hearing, before the House Armed Services Committee’s Subcommittee on Intelligence and Emerging Threats and Capabilities, as well as the Committee on Oversight and Reform, and its Subcommittee on National Security, covered the “Role of the United States government in Securing the Nation’s Internet Architecture.”
+“By bringing together all levels of government, the private sector, international partners and the public, CISA strengthens the resilience of our nation’s critical infrastructure,” said Jeanette Manfra, assistant director for Cybersecurity at CISA in the Department of Homeland Security.
+She spoke on Sept.
+10, 2019, before the House Armed Services Committee’s Subcommittee on Intelligence and Emerging Threats and Capabilities, as well as the Committee on Oversight and Reform, and its Subcommittee on National Security.
+Manfra addressed the “Role of the United States government in Securing the Nation’s Internet Architecture.”

 “Our adversaries have been developing and using advanced cyber capabilities in attempts to undermine critical infrastructure, target our livelihoods and innovation, steal our national security secrets and threaten our democratic institutions,” Manfra said.